 Who is La Plagne Suitable For?

-If you combine La Plagne with Les Arcs, both of which you can ski with a Paradiski pass, there’s around 425-km of pistes on offer, the majority of which are blue or red, so intermediate skiers have plenty to go at.
-And even if you only buy a pass for La Plagne there are still over 200-km of pistes, again most of them blue or red.
+If you combine La Plagne with Les Arcs, both of which you can ski with a Paradiski pass, there are around 425-km of pistes on offer, the majority of which are blue or red, so intermediate skiers have plenty to go at.
+And even if you only buy a pass for La Plagne there are still over 200-km of pistes, again most of them are blue or red.

 The majority of these pistes are high and wide enough to offer decent snow throughout the season, although the lower slopes can become scratchy in a poor winter or late in the season, but in this case you can head high (La Plagne tops out at over 3000-metres, as does neighbouring Les Arcs) where snow-sure conditions are guaranteed.